Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ### .async()

+The [`.async()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) coroutine builder function is an extension function on `CoroutineScope`.
-Use the [`.async()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) builder function to start an asynchronous computation that runs alongside other code and returns a result you can access later.
+Use it to start an asynchronous computation that runs alongside other code and returns a result you can access later.
 The result is wrapped in a [`Deferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/) object, which you can access by calling the `.await()` function:

 ```kotlin